 The whole school takes part in projects on E-safety, NSPCC, Child line and Anti bullying and pupils are empowered with an understanding of how to seek help if they need to.
 Pupils exercise their rights to make choices about taking part in extra-curricular opportunities.
-They also take on roles and responsibilities, such as Playground leaders, corridor monitors Sports leaders etc.
+They also take on roles and responsibilities, such as Playground leaders, Sports leaders, E- Safety Leaders and Science Ambassadors.

 Respect is one of the schools values.
 Pupils learn that their behaviours have an effect on their own rights and those of others.
 All people in and around school treat each other with respect, with adults acting as role-models for the pupils.

-The school is developing ways in which the New Curriculum can be tailored to Hillside pupils- raising an awareness of our community through finding out about the history, industry and culture of the locality of Stoke on Trent.
+Our school curriculum is tailored to Hillside pupils- raising an awareness of our community through finding out about the history, industry and culture of the locality of Stoke on Trent.

-Through many community events Hillside pupils learn and understand about community cohesion, collaboration and respect for others.
+Through many community events, such as manning a water station during the Potters ‘Arf.
+Hillside pupils learn and understand about community cohesion, collaboration and respect for others.

 Tolerance of those of Different Faiths and Beliefs

-We teach three world religions, Christianity, Islam and Judaism.
+We predominately teach three world religions, Christianity, Islam and Judaism, although other faiths will be also be encountered as part of their growing sense of self, their own community and their place within it.
 Assemblies and curriculum plans also use a wide variety of resources, including stories, ICT, visitors etc. to help pupils understand a variety of faiths and cultures.
 We celebrate in school through displays, Festivals, Art, stories/literature and music from different parts of the world.
 Visits to places of worship and visitors into school also enhance pupils understanding.